webRunes/WRIO-local-dev/readme.md

 Note: replace "webRunes" in the URLs below to your github name, if you're going to work on this fork.

-If you're going to work on front-end only, first two will be enough
+If you're going to work on front-end only this will be enough
 ```
 git clone https://github.com/webRunes/WRIO-local-dev
 cd WRIO-local-dev